jamesahorne/milestone-4/README.md

 ## Deployment
 To deploy the website, follow the instructions below.
 1. Add requirements.txt using terminal command `sudo pip3 freeze --local > requirements.txt` and copying in the requirements from this repository’s requirements.txt file.
-2. Add a Procfile using `echo web: python app.py > Procfile`.
+2. Add a Procfile using `echo web: gunicorn ecommerce.wsgi:application > Procfile`.
 3. Create your own environment variables (AWS\_ACCESS\_KEY\_ID, AWS\_SECRET\_ACCESS\_KEY, DATABASE\_URL, EMAIL\_ADDRESS, EMAIL\_PASSWORD, SECRET\_KEY, STRIPE\_PUBLISHABLE and STRIPE\_SECRET) and store them in the env.py file and as Heroku Config Vars.
 This will include making accounts for AWS, Stripe and Gmail.
 4. Initialise the repository and connect to Heroku in the terminal by terminal command `Heroku login` and subsequent adds, commits and pushes to Heroku.
 5. Start scaling dynos by command `heroku ps:scale web=1`